 Achieving rib perfection involves a few key techniques and considerations.

-• Don’t Overcrowd the Pot: While you can often stack ribs, try to avoid packing the pressure cooker too tightly.
+- Don’t Overcrowd the Pot: While you can often stack ribs, avoid packing the pressure cooker too tightly.
 Allowing some space ensures even cooking and better steam circulation.
 If you have a large quantity, consider cooking in batches.

-• Consider Searing for Extra Flavor: For beef short ribs, or if you desire a deeper, richer flavor for pork ribs, you can use the sauté function of your electric pressure cooker (or a separate pan for stovetop models) to sear the ribs on all sides before pressure cooking.
+- Consider Searing for Extra Flavor: For beef short ribs, or if you desire a deeper, richer flavor for pork ribs, use the sauté function of your electric pressure cooker (or a separate pan for stovetop models) to sear the ribs on all sides before pressure cooking.
 This creates a flavorful crust through the Maillard reaction.

-• Customize Your Sauce and Rub: Don’t be afraid to experiment with different spice blends, barbecue sauces, or liquid bases to create a flavor profile that suits your taste.
+- Customize Your Sauce and Rub: Experiment with different spice blends, barbecue sauces, or liquid bases to create a flavor profile that suits your taste.
 From spicy to sweet, the possibilities are endless.

 Common Pitfalls and How to Avoid Them